tommelo/dnsrato/README.md

 ```

 ### -o, --output
 The enumeration result can be saved to a file.
-The default output argument is the standard output
+The default output is the standard output(sys.stdout).

 Running the script with the output file argument: